 What is Hatha Yoga?

-Why should we know what Hatha Yoga is?
+What is hatha yoga and why should we know what it is?
 Not sure, but maybe because over 30 million Americans and around 60 million worldwide practice yoga (and most of it is Hatha Yoga) and many more interested in trying--maybe even you?

 I decided to google the term Hatha Yoga to get a Hatha Yoga description.
 I ended up in a Sanskrit glossary, actually a few of them as they are not all in agreement.
 Most of my research pointed to the word “force“ as “Hatha“ English translation.
 Now, “force“ can be used in many different contexts, and its use in the term Hatha most likely would be purely speculative, seeing that this practice predates the written language.